 The picture archives contains 1.1 million images of southeast Florida, the entire state and the Caribbean.
 Photographs of Miami-Dade County date from 1883 to the present.
 Holdings include photographs, maps, prints, postcards, illustrated books and stereographs.
 Learn more

 Shop online for framed photographs, mouse pads and mugs.
 Reproductions of some of our most popular images may be purchased here.

 Browse images from various photo collections, download low-rez copies for personal use, and conduct picture searches for your personal, professional, and commercial projects.
 These images have been selected as representative examples from our various photo collections, and are linked to the respective collection guides.

 Explore curated selections of pictures from our collections, with each essay exploring a topic.

 Archives and Manuscripts

-The manuscripts collections contain the papers of individuals and the records of organizations and businesses in Miami-Dade County and Florida.
+The manuscripts collections contain the papers of individuals and the records of organizations and businesses in the Miami area and Florida.
 Some examples are family letters, diaries, minutes, personal correspondence, and oral history tapes and transcripts.

 Books and Publications

 Publications include books, periodicals, dissertations, city directories, brochures, pamphlets and ephemera.
 Less extensive newspaper clipping files date from the early 1900s to the 1960s.